 New York to Toronto

 What I love about American Airlines is that they make it so easy to book standard award tickets.
 It cost me just 12,500 miles and $2.50 to fly last-minute from New York’s La Guardia Airport to Toronto’s Pearson.
-If that wasn’t good enough, when I arrived to LGA at 5 p.m. there was no line at check-in or at security so the agent put me on an earlier flight.
+If that wasn’t good enough, when I arrived at LGA at 5 p.m. there was no line at check-in or at security so the agent put me on an earlier flight.
 Ten minutes after arriving to the gate we were boarding, and the agent upgraded me to business class just for being nice to him.
 Then we had the shortest taxi ever at LGA–just 14 minutes before shooting up into the sky.
 The only downer about the flight is that I had to ring the flight attendant call button on the descent since I was so parched and the flight attendant was MIA.
 She only served drinks (water for me) once.
 The last few times I made this trip the flight attendants had been excellent and filled my water glass at least four times on the hour-long flight.
 But overall it was a great trip and I made it door to door (my place to Natalie’s) in just over three hours.

 Autumn in Canada